all-in-simplicity/fivem-hypnonema/README.md

 ### Change command
 If you want to use your own command just edit the `fxmanifest.lua`.
 Don't add preceding slashes or any special characters.

-**Hint:** Dont forget to adjust the ACE-Permissions (in case of change) to match your new command name!
 ```
 hypnonema_command_name 'mynewcommand'
 ```